History of the Argentina national football team: 2011 Copa América

+The Sabella era

 2014 World Cup

 Argentina qualified for the 2014 World Cup and were drawn into Group F alongside Nigeria, Iran and debutants Bosnia and Herzegovina.
 Argentina had beaten all three of those teams, easily making it through to the next round.
 In the next round, they beat Switzerland 1–0 after a goalless 90 minutes.
 In the quarter-finals, they beat Belgium, also 1–0 through an early goal.
 They then beat the Netherlands 4–2 from a penalty shootout in São Paulo, but lost to eventual winners Germany in the final at the Maracanã Stadium in Rio de Janeiro, finishing their campaign as runners-up.

+The Martino era

 2015 Copa América

 Argentina entered the subsequent tournament, the 2015 Copa América as heavy favorites to take home the trophy.
 They began their group stage against Paraguay, where after leading 2–0 for most of the match ultimately settled for a 2–2 draw.
 Despite doubts in defence, they overcame the difficulties to beat fellow tournament favorites Uruguay and Jamaica.
 Their quarter-final opponent was Colombia, whose sturdy defense was impossible to break through and goalkeeper David Ospina making impressive saves to keep the game tied at 0–0.
 In penalties, Argentina missed several chances until Carlos Tevez, who was the sole player to miss his spot kick during the previous tournament, netted his attempt to send la Albiceleste through to the semi-finals to face Paraguay.
 The game was evenly played until half-time, when the score was 2–1 to Argentina, but four more goals during the second half allowed Argentina to cruise to the final, where they met host nation Chile.

 The final was a hotly contested match, with both sides having great chances to open the scoring, particularly with a powerful shot from Sergio Agüero in the first half for Argentina, with Alexis Sánchez having a clear one for Chile in the second half.
 With the scores still tied at the end of regulation, the match went to penalties.
 Only captain Lionel Messi netted his penalty attempt, with Gonzalo Higuaín sending his attempt well over the crossbar and Éver Banega having his shot saved by Claudio Bravo to leave the final scoreline at 4–1 in penalties.